B5-WealthCode LifeInsurance

 - Because the person selling the product may financially benefit from you buying the more expensive option.

-- And once Marcus realized that, he stopped asking:
+- And once Marcus realized that, he stopped asking, What sounds impressive?And started asking, What actually solves the problem efficiently?

-- “What actually solves the problem efficiently?”That question changes everything.So here’s the final verdict.For most people, term life insurance is enough.
+- That question changes everything.So here's the final verdict.For most people, term life insurance is enough.

 - Cheap.Simple.Effective.Protect your family during the years they financially depend on your income.

-- Then invest the rest independently where fees stay low and long-term growth potential stays much higher.
+- Then invest the rest independently, where fees stay low and long-term growth potential stays much higher.

 - Whole life insurance is not automatically evil.